superfly/docs/networking/private-networking.html.md

 Fly Apps are connected by a mesh of WireGuard tunnels using IPv6.
 Private networking is always available to apps by default; you don't have to do anything special to get it.

-Applications within the same organization are assigned special addresses (6PN addresses) tied to the organization.
+Apps within the same organization are assigned special addresses (6PN addresses) tied to the organization.
 Those applications can talk to each other because of their 6PN addresses, but applications from other organizations can't.
-The Fly.io platform won't forward packets between different 6PN networks.
+The Fly.io platform won't forward packets between different 6PN networks, unless you explicitly allow it when you [allocate a Flycast address](/docs/networking/flycast/#allocate-a-flycast-address).

 You can connect apps running outside of Fly.io to your 6PN network using WireGuard.
 You can even connect your dev laptop to your 6PN network.
-To do that, you'll use flyctl, the Fly.io CLI, to generate a WireGuard configuration that has a 6PN address.
+To do that, you'll use flyctl, the Fly.io CLI, to generate a [WireGuard configuration that has a 6PN address](#private-network-vpn).

 ## Fly.io `.internal` DNS

+You can use `.internal` domains to connect your app to databases, API servers, or other apps in your 6PN network.
+If you don't need the granular subdomains and routing available with `.internal`, and you want to use Fly Proxy features for your internal apps, then you should use [Flycast](/docs/networking/flycast/) instead.

 A Fly Machine is configured to resolve domain names with a custom DNS server from the Fly Platform.
 This DNS server can resolve arbitrary DNS queries, so you can look up `google.com` with it.
 But it’s also aware of 6PN addresses, and will let you look up 6PN addresses for other apps in your organization.
 Those addresses live under the custom top-level domain `.internal`.
-You might want to use `.internal` domains to connect your app to databases, API servers, or other apps in your 6PN network.
-If you don't need the second-level domains available with `.internal` and you want to use of Fly Proxy features for your internal apps, then you should use [Flycast](/docs/networking/flycast/) instead.

 Underneath `.internal` there are second-level domains for every app in your Fly organization.
 For example, if your app is in an organization with another app called `my-app-name`, then there will be a AAAA record at `my-app-name.internal`.
-The AAAA record will contain *all* the 6PN addresses of the started Fly Machines that make up the `my-app-name` Fly App.
+The AAAA record will contain all the 6PN addresses of the started Fly Machines that belong to the `my-app-name` Fly App.
 Note that different libraries and tools will use multi-address AAAA records differently; most will only use the first address that is returned, but others might round-robin between entries for every request -- if you'd like to know more, consult the documentation for the library or tool you are using for DNS lookup.

 <div class="important icon">
 **Important:** All queries to Fly.io `.internal` domains only return information for started (running) Machines.
-Any stopped Machines, including those auto stopped by the Fly Proxy, are not included in the response to the DNS query.
+Any stopped Machines, including those autostopped by the Fly Proxy, are not included in the response to the DNS query.
 </div>

 Each `<appname>.internal` domain has further subdomains which can be used to return a more precise subset of the started Machines in that app.
 For example, you can add a region name qualifier to return the 6PN addresses of an app's Machines in a specific region: `iad.my-app-name.internal`.
 Querying this domain returns the 6PN addresses of `my-app-name` Machines in the `iad` region.

 Some `.internal` domains do not contain an AAAA record, but instead contain a TXT record with Machine, app, or region information.
 For example, if you request the TXT records using `regions.my-app-name.internal`, then you'll get back a comma-separated list of regions that `my-app-name` is deployed in.
 And you can discover all the apps in the organization by requesting the TXT records associated with `_apps.internal`.
 This will return a comma-separated list of the app names.

-The following table is a complete list of the available `.internal` domains:
+The following table lists the available `.internal` domains:

 | Name | AAAA | TXT |
 | -- | --- | -- |